reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 </Sandpack>

-This doesn't mean that `useEvent` is *always* the correct solution.
+This doesn't mean that `useEffectEvent` is *always* the correct solution.
 You should only apply it to the lines of code that you don't want to be reactive.
 For example, in the above sandbox, you didn't want the Effect's code to be reactive with regards to `canMove`.
-That's why it made sense to extract an Event function.
+That's why it made sense to extract an Effect Event.

 Read [Removing Effect Dependencies](/learn/removing-effect-dependencies) for other correct alternatives to suppressing the linter.

 </DeepDive>

-### Limitations of Event functions {/*limitations-of-event-functions*/}
+### Limitations of Effect Events {/*limitations-of-effect-events*/}

 <Wip>